Hand surgery

 Many common hand surgeries are outpatient procedures

-We’re one of the only hand care programs in the Twin Cities that performs many of our surgeries in one of our hand procedure rooms.
-There are many benefits to having surgery done in the clinic:
+We’re one of the only hand care programs in the Twin Cities that performs many of common hand surgeries in one of our hand procedure rooms.
+There are many benefits to having hand surgery done in the clinic:

-• Surgery performed in our hand procedure rooms spend 75-90 minutes in the clinic compared to over four hours for procedures done under general anesthesia in the operating room.
+- When surgery is performed in our hand procedure rooms, you’ll spend 75-90 minutes in the clinic compared to over four hours for procedures done under general anesthesia in the operating room.

 Conditions we treat with hand surgery